momiji15/yearntolearn/library_research_workshops/QGIS/Intro_to_QGIS_Vector_Data/part2.md

 The data is close to a normal distribution.
 Let's choose **natural breaks** as the classification scheme.

 8. Click on the **Classes** tab and in the drop-down menu for **Mode**, choose **Natural Breaks(Jenks)** and click **OK**.
 You will now see the block group polygons classified by color.
 The darker color signifies block groups with a high number of individuals who have an income to poverty ratio over two.

+9. Make sure to save your document.

 #### Lesson 2: Producing a Symbology by Size for Points Data
 Now we're going to adjust the symbology of the points data to adjust the size of the points by the student teacher ratio(**ST_ratio**).